The Money Mistakes We Make – Decade by Decade

 - Category: Financial Advice

-As we traverse through life, whether we like it or not we need to deal with money and the consequences of our financial decisions.
-Each stage of life has unique challenges and researchers have found commonality in the issues faced by investors.
+As we venture through life, whether we like it or not we need to deal with money and the consequences of our financial decisions.
+Each stage of life has unique challenges of its own and researchers have found commonality in the issues faced.

-20’s: Playing it too safe: You are young, the rest of your life lies before you.
-Time is not a factor and any investments made should be equity dominated as volatility is not a major factor.
+20’s: Playing it too safe: We are young with the rest of our life before us.
+Time is not a factor and any investments made should be equity dominated with risk not a major factor.
 Studies have shown that investors in their 20’s make conservative investment choices, mainly out of fear and ignorance.

 30’s: Overwhelmed by Complexity: Life happens and in your 30’s your life is a tad more complex.
-There are kids to think of, a home loan payment due at the end of each month and that “credit card” debt!
+There are kids to think of and a home loan payment due at the end of each month.
 You have more money at your disposal than in your 20’s, but where do you efficiently apply these funds is the $1m question!
 Tax becomes a material factor in your life.
 The range of investment products and options are just too complex for most people to deal with.
-Very few people seek or are willing to pay for quality advice.
+Very few people seek and are willing to pay for quality advice.

 50’s: The Difficulty of Playing Catch Up: Retirement and ageing now become a stark reality that is not just something that is going to happen way down the line!
 You realise that you may live far longer than what you anticipated and your retirement funds may need to last up to 40 years.
 This difficulty is compounded by lifestyle creep, i.e. living beyond your means and keeping up with the Jones’s.
 Denial or blind panic often face investors, with sometimes catastrophic consequences.